 Force devices and apps to log out

 If you forgot to log out on a public computer, lost your device, or suspect that someone logged into your account without permission, you can force one or all devices to log out.
 This ends the login session and will require the user to re-enter a password the next time they log in.
-You can view active login sessions for your account from the Login History panel.
+You can view active login sessions for your account from the Login Activity panel.

 Similarly, you can disconnect mobile apps from your account.
 If you lost your phone, anyone who tries to open a Squarespace mobile app on it won’t be able to see your account or use the app unless they log in.
 You should also review your App Password history periodically to watch for unusual entries.
 If you see a password entry you don’t recognize, remove it.